Staub cookware is some of the best cookware you’ll ever use. Loved by foodies all over the world, find out what makes

 Staub frying pans.

 This is not your ordinary cast iron pan.
 It has been produced with the same standards that you expect from the brand’s products.
 The pans are available including the most popular 10”, 12” sizes.
 Or 24cm and 28cm in my part of the world.
 I’d go for the solid cast iron skillet rather than the wooden handle.
-Here’s a link to check out the prices on Amazon.
+Here’s a link to check out the prices on Amazon (affiliate link).
 With a solid handle, you can use your skillet in the oven as well.
 I have matte black Staub to match my vintage cast iron but the frying pans come in pretty colors too.

 The cast iron is heavier than Le Creuset and Staub cookware is beautifully enameled.
 The glaze also protects modern hobs from scratches.
 However, it would be prudent to check with your stove manufacturer before using cast iron cookware.

 - Please note: no cookware can totally prevent scratches on hobs such as glass and ceramic induction.